Adolescents Living with HIV: Lessons from MSF Programmes in Malawi and Uganda

 The study's recommendations include appointments outside school hours, the creation of age-specific groups, multidisciplinary teamwork while maintaining links between the players involved, the addition of sexual and reproductive health and rights to the programme, recognition of the importance of peers, and viral load tests every six months.
 Added to this is one of the key factors in empowerment regarding long-term treatment, namely the need to acquire additional and different information as the adolescent grows older.

-These models of care, are tailored to adolescents living with HIV - a vulnerable population that is often neglected - can make a real difference to their response to treatment and their quality of life.
+These models of care, tailored to adolescents living with HIV - a vulnerable population that is often neglected - can make a real difference to their response to treatment and their quality of life.

 ©Francesco Segoni/MSF